 Our curriculum places high value upon developing our pupils socially and emotionally as well as academically.
 We ensure that it includes opportunities for Personal, Social and Health Education to equip pupils with the skills to keep themselves safe.

 We recognise the importance of technology in our pupils' lives and the potential that it offers with regards to teaching and learning.
 However, we also acknowledge the potential dangers to children and we are fully committed to working with pupils and parents to minimise this danger.
-Please see our E-Safety section on the website for further information.
+Please see our Online Safety section on the website for further information.

 The Prevent Strategy